Clearing Weather

-Clearing Weather is a children's historical novel by Cornelia Meigs.
+Clearing Weather is a 1928 children's historical fiction novel written by Cornelia Meigs and illustrated by Frank Dobias.
 Opening in a coastal Massachusetts town shortly after the American Revolution, it follows the circumstances of the building of a great sailing ship, the Jocasta, and its first voyage to the Caribbean.
-The novel, illustrated by Frank Dobias, was first published in 1928 and was a Newbery Honor recipient in 1929.
+The novel was a Newbery Honor recipient in 1929.